 The story of Nathaniel Ayers, a gifted musician whose mental health illness or disorder drove him out of Juilliard School.
 Ayers eventually ended up on the streets of Los Angeles, playing a violin with just two strings.
 Ayers captured the attention of Steve Lopez, a Los Angeles Times columnist.
 Lopez began writing columns about Ayers, which turned into a book and then a movie.

 Lopez explained that in humanizing Ayers, he hoped it would be a step towards de-stigmatizing mental illness.
 Additionally, the film addresses the link between mental illness and homelessness.
-As a whole, society has given up on one of our most vulnerable populations – inaccurately assuming that nothing can be done to address their issues.
+As a whole, society abandons one of our most vulnerable populations – inaccurately assuming that nothing can be done to address their issues.

 A Beautiful Mind

-An adaptation of the book by Sylvia Nasar that is based on the experiences of John Nash Jr., a Nobel Laureate and mathematician while living with paranoid schizophrenia.
+An adaptation of the book by Sylvia Nasar that portrays the experiences of John Forbes Nash Jr., a Nobel Laureate and mathematician while living with paranoid schizophrenia.
 While the film inaccurately portrayed Nash’s personal struggle with schizophrenia, Nash’s character exhibited accurate symptoms of paranoid schizophrenia.

 Accurate Portrayal of Mental Illness in Television

-Like movies, there are some television shows that show a positive portrayal of mental illness.
-The following is a list of some of the shows that depict mental illness accurately.
+Like movies, there are some tv shows that show a positive portrayal of mental illness.
+The following is a list of some of the shows that depict mental illness images accurately.

 Overshadowed